 Keep in mind: Meeting demand isn’t just staying in stock so you can make the sale.
 It’s also avoiding excess inventory that weighs down your bottom line.

-Even stalwarts like Walmart and Ross suffer the consequences of inaccurate demand forecasting.
 Afraid of more figurative and literal traffic jams in the supply chain like the issues that permeated 2020 and 2021, these retailers stocked out and then over-ordered to compensate.
-Now, they’re reckoning with high inventory levels and lower demand.
+Now, they’re reckoning with high inventory levels, and lower demand.

 Luckily, having the right tools and tactics can ensure brands like yours meet customer demand every time.
 Here’s how you can hit that bullseye.